Personal data protection at the EUDA

 What is personal data?

-What is Processing of personal data?
+What is processing of personal data?

-Any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+‘Processing’ means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 Data protection principles

-• Purpose limitation: data must be processed for specified, explicit, and legitimate purposes.
+• Purpose limitation: Data must be processed for specified, explicit and legitimate purposes.

 • Accuracy: data must be accurate and kept up to date.

-• Storage limitation: data must not be kept longer than necessary.
+• Storage limitation: Data must not be kept longer than necessary.

-• Security: data must be processed securely.
+• Security: Data must be processed securely.

-• Third-party transfer: data must not be transferred to third parties without adequate precautions.
+• Third-party transfer: Data must not be transferred to third parties without adequate precautions.

-Data Subjects and their rights
+Data subjects and their rights

-• Transparency: the data controller (see below) must use clear and plain language when informing data subjects about how their personal data will be processed.
+• Transparency: The data controller (see below) must use clear and plain language when informing data subjects about how their personal data will be processed.
 The information must be clear, concise and transparent, and it must be provided to the data subjects in an easily accessible format.

-• To be informed: data subjects have the right to be informed, for example, about the fact that their data has been processed, the purpose for which it was processed and the identity of the controller.
+• To be informed: Data subjects have the right to be informed, for example, about the fact that their data has been processed, the purpose for which it was processed and the identity of the controller.

-• To rectification: if data from data subjects is inaccurate or incomplete, they have the right to rectify it.
+• To rectification: If data from data subjects is inaccurate or incomplete, they have the right to rectify it.

-• To erasure: data subjects can obtain erasure of their data under certain circumstances.
+• To erasure: Data subjects can obtain erasure of their data under certain circumstances.

-• Not to be subject to automated individual decision-making, including profiling: data subjects have the right not to be subject to a decision based solely on automated processing, including profiling, which results in legal consequences for them or significantly affects them in a similar way.
+• Not to be subject to automated individual decision-making, including profiling: Data subjects have the right not to be subject to a decision based solely on automated processing, including profiling, which results in legal consequences for them or significantly affects them in a similar way.

-• To object: data subjects can object, on compelling legitimate grounds, to the processing of data relating to them.
+• To object: Data subjects can object, on compelling legitimate grounds, to the processing of data relating to them.

-Data Controllers and data processors
+Data controllers and data processors

-Data controller: The EU institution or body, the Directorate-General, the unit, or any other organizational entity that determines the purposes and means of processing personal data.
+Data controller: The EU institution or body, the Directorate-General, the unit, or any other organisational entity that determines the purposes and means of processing personal data.
 For each processing operation, a data controller must be identified and prior notice given to the data protection officer.
-At the EUDA, controllers include the Director and the heads of unit.
+At the EUDA, controllers include the Executive Director and the heads of unit.

-Data Processor: A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+Data processor: A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 Data Protection Officer (DPO)

 Each institution has one or more DPOs to ensure the application of data protection principles and rules.
-The DPO provides advice, makes recommendations on rights and obligations, advises on notifications of risky processing of personal data to the EDPS, and responds to requests from the EDPS.
-In critical situations, the DPO may investigate matters and incidents on request or on their own initiative.
+The DPO provides advice, makes recommendations on rights and obligations, advises on notifications of risky processing of personal data to the European Data Protection Supervisor (EDPS), and responds to requests from the EDPS.
+In critical situations, the DPO may investigate matters and incidents upon request or on their own initiative.
 The DPO of the EUDA is Gonçalo Felgueiras e Sousa.

-European Data Protection Supervisor (EDPS)
+European Data Protection Supervisor

 Notifications and records